IsaiasCuvula/quote_generator/README.md

 - Clean Archicteture
 - Riverpod for State Managment
 - GoRoute for Navigation
 - SQLite for local database
+- Shared Preferences
 - Google Sign for login
 - Internationalization (English & Portuguese)
 - And much more ...